As strikes devastate Gaza, Israel forms unity government to oversee war sparked by Hamas attack

 Israel's increasingly destructive airstrikes in Gaza have flattened entire city blocks and left unknown numbers of bodies beneath debris.
 A ground offensive in Gaza, whose 2.3 million residents are densely packed into a tiny, coastal strip, would likely result in a surge of casualties for fighters on both sides.

-Militants in Gaza have fired thousands of rockets into Israel since Saturday, and their barrages continued on Wednesday, aimed at the southern town of Ashkelon.
+Hamas launched a fresh barrage of rockets into Israel on Wednesday aimed at the southern town of Ashkelon.

 Some 250,000 people have fled their homes in Gaza, most crowding into U.N. schools.
 Others sought the shrinking number of safe neighborhoods in the strip of land only 40 kilometers (25 miles) long, wedged among Israel, Egypt and the Mediterranean Sea.